[Last Updated On: February 8, 2023]

 Learning and development plays an important role in work-life satisfaction on the shop floor.
 When operators have real-time dashboards at their workstation, they know where they stand on their day-to-day responsibilities and feel more confident in their tasks because they:

 - Have a snapshot of their production targets

 - Use the data that matters most to them to make continuous improvements

 In addition to learning and development, Forbes states that teams who score in the top 20% in engagement realize a 41% reduction in absenteeism and 59% less turnover.
 Engaged employees show up every day with passion, purpose, presence, and energy.

 By placing dashboards in easy-to-view locations on the shop floor, progress statuses are available for every team member.
-An end-of-line dashboard, for example, is perfect for both operators and supervisors to have the metrics that matter to them top of mind for target progress and important conversations with their teams.
+An end-of-line dashboard is perfect for operators and supervisors to have the metrics that matter to them on display for target progress and shop floor conversations.